- About Extension

 Preserve @ Home, an On-line Food Preservation Class

 Will your New Year’s Resolutions include updating your food preservation skills?
 Want to learn how to safely can, dry or freeze your garden’s bounty?
-Oregon State University Extension Service invites you to enroll in Preserve@Home, an on-line food preservation class to teach individuals how to safely preserve a variety of food products.
+Oregon State University Extension Service invites you to enroll in Preserve@Home, an on-line food preservation course to teach individuals how to safely preserve a variety of food products.
 Participants learn how to produce high-quality, preserved foods and the science behind food preservation and food safety.
+Individuals with full-time jobs or who live in remote areas may be very interested in this course because it is self-paced each week and there is one hands-on lab on a Saturday at the end of the series.

-Cost of the course is $50 plus the cost of required supplemental materials.
+Cost of the course is $55 plus the cost of required supplemental materials.
 Many of the supplemental materials are available free, on-line.
 Class size is limited.
 This course offered cooperatively with the University of Idaho Extension Service and eXtension.
-Call 541-548-6088 to reserve your space.

 The schedule for Preserve @ Home will be updated at the end of November each year.